satelerd/Ketchapp-Bot/README.md

 # Ketchapp-Bot

-This is a bot that play Knife Hit (a Ketchapp game) autonomously by using Computer Vision II.
+A bot that play Knife Hit (a Ketchapp game) autonomously by using Computer Vision II.

 https://www.minijuegos.com/juego/knife-hit